-* Please note that I only recommend products that I have comprehensively researched, personally use or have used, and absolutely love.
+* Please note that I only write, rave about, and recommend products that I have comprehensively researched, personally use or have used, and absolutely love.

-Unlike many of the "safe" sunscreens you may have tried, the Countersun Mineral Sunscreen Lotion is lightweight and water-resistant, goes on easy and totally smooth.
-It blends into the skin quickly and seamlessly without leaving white streaks or milky residue, and even helps hydrate your skin while protecting an effective shield against damaging UVA, UVB and Blue Light.
+Unlike many of the "safe" sunscreens, the Countersun Mineral Sunscreen Lotion is lightweight, water-resistant, and goes on smoothly, like a body lotion.
+It blends into the skin quickly and seamlessly without leaving white streaks or milky residue, and even helps hydrate your skin while protecting against damaging UVA, UVB and Blue Light.

-I personally love it because it's easy to apply, goes on streak-free, smells great, and lasts a long time (I used mine all summer for me and my family, in conjunction with the Protect Stick below, and still had some left for the winter holidays).
-Most importantly, I know that it provides safe and excellent protection from the sun, offering water-resistant and well balanced broad spectrum protection for which it has earned EWG's highest rating of 1 (on a scale from 1-10, with 1 being the safest, and 10 containing the most dangerous ingredients) and my trust.
+I personally love it because it's easy to apply, goes on streak-free, smells great, and lasts a long time (I used mine all summer and still had a little left for the winter holidays).
+Most importantly, I know that it provides excellent protection from the sun and does so without harmful chemicals, for which it has earned my trust and EWG's highest rating of 1 (on a scale from 1-10, with 1 being the safest, and 10 containing the most dangerous ingredients).

-This is probably my favorite sunscreen product EVER, because of its original delivery method.
+This is probably my favorite sunscreen product.
 Shaped like a deodorant, it glides on super easy without leaving any residue.
 Here are my top four reasons for loving this stick:

 It goes on completely clear (see video below) and is particularly useful for squirmy kids.

 No mirror necessary because there is nothing to rub in.
-You can slather it all over your face and have full confidence that you aren't sporting streaks all over because your husband hasn't mentioned it.
+You can slather it all over your face and have full confidence that you aren't sporting streaks all over because your husband hasn’t noticed. 🙈

 The smaller size is better suited and more convenient to put on your face.
 However, if you have younger kids, the big one is fantastic for quick and easy application to the body.
 It's a snap, because you don't have to rub it in and they can even do it themselves (with supervision, of course).